nimaaskarian/br/README.md

 it has four categories, Projects, Areas, Resources and Archives. if you wanna learn more about PARA, read the book. its awesome.

-`br` fully supports a customized version of this, that i call "PARAD". it als can be initilized with PARAD (a customized version of PARA, presented in the book Building A Second Brain, with diaries). but actually supports any way of categorizing that you prefer.
+`br` fully supports a customized version of this, that i call "PARAD". it also can be initialized with PARAD (a customized version of PARA, presented in the book Building A Second Brain, with diaries). but actually supports any way of categorizing that you prefer.